mynkpl1998/gym-catch/README.md

 # Catch

 A custom gym environment designed to quickly evaluate Reinforcement learning algorithms.
+The environment supports arbitrary number of last k frames to be used for learning algoithms.

 <div align="center">
     <img src="images/resized.gif">